Gateway 3

 • Professional learning provider has a defined process to evaluate facilitator/coach effectiveness and address individual facilitator needs, and

-• Professional learning provider has a defined process to use data to improve overall services.
+• Professional learning provider uses this data to improve overall services.

 1 point:

-• Professional learning provider process for evaluating facilitator/coach effectiveness lacks concrete details, or
+• Professional learning provider has a process for evaluating facilitator/coach effectiveness, but

-• Professional learning provider’s process for using data to improve overall services lacks concrete details.
+• Professional learning provider does not use this data to improve overall services.

 0 points:

-• Professional learning provider does not evaluate facilitator/coach effectiveness, or
+• Professional learning provider does not evaluate facilitator/coach effectiveness, and

 • Professional learning provider does not use data to improve overall services.